vincedarley/homebridge-plugin-bwaspa/README.md

 Lights are simply on/off.
 Balboa provide no current capability to control the colour.
 So this limitation cannot be rectified, unless Balboa enhance their product.

-If the water flow sensor discovers a fault (which it checks for every ten minutes), and you then fix the issue (change/clean filters, etc), the spa does not actually notify that the fault has been corrected.
-However if you either use 'hold' mode or turn the spa off/on (which you should generally do when changing filters) then a hold or priming event will take precedence and through this plugin the fault will no longer be reported to Homekit.
-If you don't do either of those actions, then the fault will only be reset in Homekit the following day.
+If the water flow sensor discovers a fault (which it checks for every ten minutes), and you then fix the issue (change or clean filters, etc), the spa does not actually notify that the fault has been corrected.
+However if you either use hold mode or turn the spa off and on again, then a hold or priming event will take precedence and the fault will no longer be reported through the plugin.
+If you do neither of those actions, then the fault will only be reset on the following day.

 ## Reliability

 There's a fair amount of information on the internet of how the Balboa Wifi module is pretty unreliable.
 In particular prior to the '-06' release of the '50350' module, it would regularly disconnect and then be unable to reconnect (without rebooting the power supply to the module).
 With my own spa, the module is adequately reliable but even then does disconnect for a few minutes to an hour once every day or two, sometimes as often as a few times a day.
 But between the module and this plugin's reconnect capability, a reconnection does always ultimately happen.
 If your Spa's module is less reliable, I would suggest a first step is to check which module version you have.

-Whilst the spa is disconnected, obviously all Homekit controls will fail.
+Whilst the spa is disconnected, obviously all HomeKit and Matter control attempts will fail.
 However this plugin is clever enough to store the major ones (adjusting thermostat, hold, lock status) and will re-apply them once the connection is re-established.
 This means that any timed automations you create, for example, should still mostly work.